Palm Sunday: Germany

 In some regions of Germany, long stakes with pussy willow, box and other twigs are taken for the Palm procession rather than nosegays.
 In some Southern regions either the priest leads the palm procession, riding on a donkey, or a wooden donkey (called Palmesel) with a figure of Christ is traditionally trundled with the procession of the faithful.

 India

-In most of the Catholic churches in India the palms are blessed by the priest on Palm Sunday and then distributed among the people after the holy mass.
-There is a tradition of folding palm fronds into palm crosses, which are kept at the altar till the next Ash Wednesday.
+In most of the Christian churches in India, palms are blessed by the priest on Palm Sunday and are then distributed among the people after the celebration of the Holy Mass.
+There is a tradition of folding palm fronds into palm crosses.